-As in past years, the focus for 2022 remained on detecting and preventing fraud and cyber risks (hacking, phishing and cyber/virus-attacks), regulatory risks (related to MIFID, AML, GDPR, ...) and people risks (key employee exposure, loss of staff, ...).
+As in past years, the focus for 2023 remained on detecting and preventing fraud and cyber risks (hacking, phishing and cyber/virus-attacks), regulatory risks (related to MIFID, AML, GDPR, ...), people risks (key employee exposure, loss of staff, ...) and risks related to the execution of the integration & migration plan.

 The team of Operational Risk continuously works on 'risk awareness' within the entire organisation (by organising training courses for the different business lines, participating in major projects and product launches, by establishing a network of risk correspondents).
-In 2022, a lot of effort was spent on integrating the methodology, charter and approach on Operational Risk Management.
+Focus points for 2023 were the further roll-out of the Process Analysis (build-up of the internal control frameworks for all Crelan processes and systems, consisting of the key risks and corresponding mitigating controls) as well as strengthening the governance and management of End User Computing.
 Besides this, efforts continued for further optimisation of both the 'Loss Data Collection' process and the 'High Level Risk Self Assessment (HLRSA)' process, with a specific focus on a structural framework for 'risk responses' (action plans, risk acceptance).
-The team of operational risk uses an RDF (Risk Decision Form), in which the playing field for operational risk in Crelan Group's processes is defined and monitored.
+The team of operational risk uses a RDF (Risk Decision Form), in which the playing field for operational risk in Crelan Group's processes is defined and monitored.